ahmad-moussawi/signing/readme.md

 [extracted from this link](https://myonlineusb.wordpress.com/2011/06/19/how-to-convert-certificates-between-pem-der-p7bpkcs7-pfxpkcs12/)

 ### PEM Format
 It is the most common format that Certificate Authorities issue certificates in.
-It contains the ‘—–BEGIN CERTIFICATE—–” and “—–END CERTIFICATE—–” statements.
+It contains the `—–BEGIN CERTIFICATE—–` and `—–END CERTIFICATE—–` statements.

 Several PEM certificates and even the Private key can be included in one file, one below the other.
 But most platforms(eg:- Apache) expects the certificates and Private key to be in separate files.
  - They are Base64 encoded ACII files